 - Gutenberg stores block information in HTML comments.

-- These comments are not actively rendered on the site’s live pages and can only be seen on the site’s backend.
+- But, these comments are not actively rendered on the site’s live pages.
+As a result, they can only be seen on the site’s back-end.

 You can easily disable Gutenberg without breaking the site

 - Unlike any other page editors, you can easily uninstall this visual editor – Gutenberg without breaking the site.

 - There is no chance to lose earlier arranged blocks as you reactivate Gutenberg.
 Besides, the HTML comments are always preserved in the content.

 - Nonetheless, you must make a note that, if Gutenberg is deactivated, page source may render the HTML comments.

 - In previous Gutenberg versions, the implementation of copy/paste was nothing less than a mess.
 Also, the formatting used to get lost in this whole process.
 However, this is no longer the case.